Sparrow-benjamin/alx-low_level_programming/0x06-pointers_arrays_strings/README.md

-a function that prints an integer.
+a function that prints a buffer.